Q456lm/sprint1/README.md

   - **Server Room**: decrypt a Caesar‑cipher log by typing the correct phrase.
   - **Botany**: choose which specimen tank is “The Herd”.
   - **Engineering**: toggle couplers into a stable Up/Down pattern.
+  - **BossFight**: After the completion of the puzzles a boss fight will be initiated.

 ### How to Run
 Steps